Plan Ahead.

 Flashbacks or nightmares

-Avoidance of stimuli associated with the event, including thoughts, feelings, people, places and details of the event
+Avoidance of triggers associated with the event, including thoughts, feelings, people, places and details of the event

 Anxiety and panic attacks